Cinema One Originals

-The Cinema One Originals Film Festival, a division of ABS-CBN Films commonly known as Cinema One Originals, is an independent film festival in the Philippines held annually in the month of November in Quezon City.
-Its primary goal is to showcase the diverse talent and voices of Filipino film makers.
-The film festival is produced by Cinema One, a cable television network owned by ABS-CBN Corporation.
+The Cinema One Originals Film Festival, commonly known as Cinema One Originals, was an independent film festival in the Philippines organized by ABS-CBN Films.
+The festival was held annually in the month of November in Quezon City, showcasing the diverse talent and creativity of Filipino filmmaking.
+The film festival was produced by Cinema One, a cable television network owned by ABS-CBN Corporation.
+Its last edition was held in 2019.

-The film entries are split into two categories, Plus and Currents, based on the films' marketability.
-From the scripts submitted to the screening committee, five films are granted two million pesos each for the Cinema One Plus category while ten films are granted one million pesos each for the Cinema One Currents category.
-The selection is based on the quality of scripts and presentation of the film makers.

 2005 Cinema One Originals Film Festival

 The film festival ran from July 29–31, 2005.
 The following films selected for 2005 Competition:

 2006 Cinema One Originals Film Festival

 The film festival ran from November 24–26, 2006.
 The following films selected for 2006 Competition:

 2007 Cinema One Originals Film Festival

 The film festival ran from November 30 – December 2, 2007.
 The following films selected for 2007 Competition:

 2008 Cinema One Originals Film Festival

 The film festival ran from December 3–10, 2008.
 The following films selected for 2008 Competition: